Application architecture

 Overall architecture

-There are nine main Flask applications that run together to provide the Digital Marketplace service.
+There are 8 main Flask applications that run together to provide the Digital Marketplace service.
 These are backed by a PostgreSQL database as the main data store, and an OpenSearch index of currently available services on the G-Cloud framework and opportunities (briefs) on the DOS framework.

 ../_images/application-architecture.png